LonamiWebs/Telethon/readthedocs/concepts/botapi-vs-mtproto.rst

 without having to learn a new library.

-If less overhead and full control didn't convince you to use Telethon yet, check out the repository `HTTP Bot API vs MTProto comparison`_ with a more exhaustive and up-to-date list of differences.
+If less overhead and full control didn't convince you to use Telethon yet, check out the wiki page `MTProto vs HTTP Bot API`_ with a more exhaustive and up-to-date list of differences.

 Migrating from Bot API to Telethon